If you are going to be involved in any real estate transactions, hiring a real estate attorney can save you time and money.

 In order to issue title insurance, the title company must search public land records for matters affecting that title.
 Many search the “chain” of title back 50 years.
 One in four title searches find a title problem that is fixed before title insurance is issued.
 Some examples of items that can cause a problem are: fraudulent or improperly prepared deeds, open mortgages, wills, probate proceedings, and trusts that contain improper information; outstanding judgments or tax liens against the property or individuals, covenants and restrictions, and easements.
 Title companies address what needs to be done to fix the problems, and then once those requirements have been met the transaction can be closed, and title insurance issued.

 Occasionally, in spite of an exhaustive title search, hidden hazards can emerge after closing.
 Things such as mistakes in the public record, previously undisclosed heirs claiming to own the property; or fraud could cloud the title.
 Title insurance offers financial protection against these by negotiating with third parties, and paying claims and the legal fees involved in defending the title.
+Please visit our title company, Infinity Abstract & Title for more on our services.

 Common Title Problems